Finding Culture-Sensitive Neurons in Vision-Language Models: Results

 \subsection{Effect of Ablation on Model Behavior}

 Figure~\ref{fig:example} highlights two key observations about how ablation disrupts model behavior.
-First, we confirm that \emph{instruction-following remains intact}: even after ablation, the model respects the instruction format constraint (i.e. generating one of the listed options), suggesting that decoder-level masking does not broadly damage generation or task framing.
-Second, we find that \emph{different identification methods perturb cultural knowledge in distinct ways}: RND yields only small changes, suggesting that arbitrary neurons are rarely detrimental for culture-specific performance.
-In contrast, LAPE and CAS push the model to different incorrect but plausible options.
+First, we do not observe widespread degradation of format compliance under decoder-level masking: masked generations typically remain compatible with the multiple-choice response format (Appendix~\ref{appendix:normalize}), suggesting that the intervention does not generally collapse task framing at the sparsity levels we study.
+Second, we find that different identification methods perturb cultural knowledge in distinct ways: RND yields only small changes, suggesting that arbitrary neurons are rarely detrimental for culture-specific performance.
+In contrast, LAPE and ConAct push the model to different incorrect but plausible options.
 This suggests that the ablated neurons induce selective culture degradation.

 Overall, our analyses reveal several consistent patterns across 25 cultural groups and three model architectures: (1) A select subset of decoder neurons exhibit clear culture-sensitive activation patterns, suggesting that cultural knowledge is at least in part encoded locally.
 (2) These neurons play an important role in culturally grounded processing: their removal selectively degrades performance on the corresponding culture while largely preserving performance elsewhere.
-(3) Culture-sensitive neurons are not uniformly distributed but cluster in the foremost and early mid decoder layers.
-(4) Among all identification methods, CAS most effectively isolates such neurons.
+(3) Culture-sensitive neurons are not uniformly distributed but cluster in early to mid decoder layers (with some model- and culture-specific variation).
+(4) Among all identification methods, ConAct most effectively isolates such neurons.